vectara/vectara-docs/www/docs/api-reference/protobuf-definitions.md

 ---
 id: protobuf-definitions
-title: Protocol Buffer Definitions
+title: gRPC APIs
-sidebar_label: Protocol Buffers
+sidebar_label: gRPC APIs
 ---

 import {Config} from '@site/docs/definitions.md';

-<Config v="names.product"/> implements a <a href="https://grpc.io/">gRPC API</a> to all its core
+<Config v="names.product"/> implements a <a href="https://grpc.io/">gRPC (Remote Procedure
+Call) API</a> to all its core services. gRPC is a high-performance, open-source framework developed by Google that enables different services to communicate with each other.

+Check out our [API Overview](/docs/api-reference/api-overview) for more information.

+## Protocol Buffer Definitions

-services.
-You can download the proto files directly below.
+You can download the proto files directly from GitHub below.

 | Protobuf | Description |
 | :--- | :--- |